Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Evaluation

 \subsubsection{Sub-pipelined TMP}

-The iteration time comparisons between Merak sub-pipelined TMP and Megaton-LM TMP are illustrated in Figure \ref{fig:ablation_pipetp}.
-For fair evaluations, we integrate Megatron-LM TMP in Merak, fix the GBS and microbatch size, disable stage-aware recomputation, use our shifted critical path schedule, and train a 24 layers transformer based model.
-We set the TMP degree to the number of GPUs and scale TMP degrees from 8 to 32.
-The hidden dimensions of model are also scaled from 1024 to 4096 for more diverse cases.
-With overlapped communication and computation operations, sub-pipelined TMP dramatically reduces the device idle time and boosts the training in all situations, achieving 1.48$\times$-1.56$\times$ speedups over Megatron-LM TMP.
+A iteration time comparison between the Merak sub-pipelined and Megaton-LM TMPs are illustrated in Figure~\ref{fig:ablation_pipetp}.
+To ensure an unbiased evaluation, we integrate Megatron-LM TMP in Merak, fix the GBS and microbatch size, disable stage-aware recomputation, employ our shifted critical path schedule, and train a 24-layers transformer-based model.
+We set the TMP degree to the number of GPUs, and scale the TMP degrees from 8 to 64.
+The hidden dimensions of the models are also scaled from 1024 to 8192 so as equally divided parameter sizes.
+With overlapped communication and computation operations, sub-pipelined TMP improves the device efficiency and boosts the training in all situations, achieving 1.46--1.57$\times$ speedups over the Megatron-LM TMP.
+These consistent performance gains of sub-pipelined TMP comes from the significantly reduced idle time of both communication and computation streams.
+It is worth noting that both Merak sub-pipelined TMP and Megatron-LM TMP scale well in our cluster.
+This is dut to the small gap in communication performance between inter- and intra-node, GPUs within node interconnect via PCIe links while nodes are connected via 100Gbps InfiniBand.
+Compared to high-speed links such as NVLink, the more commonly low intra-node bandwidth brings larger communication overheads on TMP, making the overlapped communications more necessary.